 One the right you see the silhouette of a spinning figurine.
 Does she spin clockwise or counterclockwise?

 What to do

 After you have decided which way she spins, mentally try to make her spin the other way.
 Yes, this is possible.
 But difficult.
 It may help to blink, or to look a special features.
 People differ markedly here.
 While it may be very difficult to voluntarily flip the direction, it may also occur spontaneously.

-Note: Silhouettes are ambiguous – could turn either way and it would look exactly the same.
+Note: Silhouettes are ambiguous – they can turn either way and it would look exactly the same.

 But it is very difficult to flip the spin direction.
 Tick the checkbox “Spheres”.
 With a little effort, e.g. “lock hand to the spheres”, you can make the silhouette go either way too.

 If you press the button “🚶 ↺⇄” the silhouette itself reverses motion direction.
 Wait, I just said silhouettes are ambiguous, yes, but if you tick “Lighting” you will see a full 3D model which totally disambiguates the rotatation direction.